How To Adopt a Military Working DogUpdated: March 31, 2020

 - How attentive can you be as a pet owner?
 Are you gone frequently, or do you stay close to home?
 Dogs can have abandonment issues that require more attention and mindfulness from the owner.

 - What is your perfect dog like?

 The answers to these questions can help you determine whether or not it’s a good move to adopt or foster a dog.
-Some people are actually better suited for certain breeds of dog but not others.
+Some people are better suited for certain breeds of dogs but not others.

 Some are better suited for cats or other animals instead of dogs.
 The only way to tell is to ask yourself the questions, try to get exposure to the kind of animal you want to adopt, and spend time deciding if that breed has the temperament and energy level you want.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News